Focus on the Family

 Emotions

 Likewise, another helpful idea is to start working through emotional instruction with young children.
 Helping kids know how to label and handle their emotions can bring a lot of peace in the household.
 A free download, “Managing Those Tricky Emotions”, can help.
 A handy Adventures in Odyssey chart at the end of the download can be posted on the wall to help identify and express emotions.
-(Similarly, can also be helpful for older students and parents too!)
+(Similarly, can also be helpful for older students and parents too!

 See more on handling emotions

-In addition, a fun way to enjoy devotions is having kids listen to the Average Boy podcast.
+Another fun way to enjoy devotions is having kids listen to the Average Boy podcast.
 This free podcast will give a lot of laughs while giving insights into the Bible and character development.

 Reading

 Beginning readers will find Clubhouse magazine fun to read.
 Just like the joy of knowing your kids are eating their veggies, what they are reading from Clubhouse is packed full of godly wisdom.
-Similarly, your children will enjoy the magazine and not even realize all the godly values they are picking up naturally.

 If you have a reluctant reader or even need a wholesome reward, check out our kid friendly, audio drama, Adventures in Odyssey.
 This can give mom or dad a break without putting kids in front of the TV.
 The membership offers the best deal and has benefits.
-(Hint: A gentle reminder or encouragement can be given by picking an episode based off a particular character.)
+(Hint: A gentle reminder or encouragement can be given by picking an episode based off a particular character.

 Magazine ages 3-7